chef/chef-workstation/www/site/content/docs/reference/config.md

 ```

 Description
-: List of experimental features that can be turn on and off.
-In the above example, there is one turned on feature, the `analyze` feature.
-Every feature flag has a way to be turned on through the command line via environment variables.
-The respective environment variable for the `analize` feature would be `CHEF_FEAT_ANALYZE`.
-When set to any value, the feature will be turned on.
+: List of experimental features.
+Features are not enabled by default.
+Enable the feature with `name=true` and disable with `name=false`.
+The above example enables one feature, which is the `analyze` feature.
+You can also enable or disable any feature from the command line using an environment variable.
+For example,  setting `CHEF_FEAT_ANALYZE=true` from the command line enables the `analyze` feature for the duration of your terminal session.

 Values
 : `name = true`, `name = false`